tp-space/vim-config/readme.md

 Now your are all set.

-# Commit changes to github
+# Commit changes
-First you need to provide information about the user committing the changes.
+First you need to provide information about the git user.
-To configure the git settings, enter below command:
+To configure the settings, enter below commands:
 - git config --\<flag\> user.name "\<name\>"
 - git config --\<flag\> user.email "\<email\>"

 The flag can be set to _local_, _global_ or _system_.
 The default value is _local_.

 You can't use nvim to push the repository to github (no iterative session to receive pwd).
-So just type in the bash: git push origin master
+\So just type in the bash: git push origin master